melodyhway/Analysis-of-Nonprofit-Donations/README.md

 <img width="859" height="438" alt="Screenshot 2025-08-27 at 12 44 31 AM" src="https://github.com/user-attachments/assets/0cbf9943-7e93-4eb1-93fb-b72691aa1c2d" />

 This query shows that ~80% of the total donations made this fiscal year came from Foundations with a total of $5517442.89 in donations.
-This shows that there is high community invovlement from foundations.
-There are potential parternerships and opportunties to fundraise for other causes with these foundations.
-Furthermore, the next highest is at the individual level indicating that people in the community care about the needs that the non-profit addresses.
+This indicates high potential for community involvement with other foundations by facilitating potential partnerships and initiatives for community support through this non-profit and partnering Foundations.
+Furthermore, the next highest is at the individual level indicating that people in the community care about the needs that the non-profit addresses and could potentially focus on increasing this percentage by investigating new methods of fundraising with more market research, creating more community involvement events or others.

+### 7. Where are the funds typically allocated towards?
+What is the percentage distribution?

+Taking a look at the fundList column, we can get a sense for where the donations are distributed towards whether it be for general operations, work development programs, aging support programs, etc.